Syria peace talks hit more trouble as rebel city 'starves'

 A photo recently posted on Facebook shows a frail boy in Homs holding a poster that reads: "Breaking the siege is a non-negotiable demand."

-Syrian Deputy Foreign Minister Faisal Mekdad told a news conference on Sunday the government would let women and children leave the city center if rebels gave them safe passage.
+Syrian Deputy Foreign Minister Faisal Mekdad told a news conference on Sunday the government would let women and children leave the city centre if rebels gave them safe passage.

 Western diplomats said the Syrian government should move quickly to allow aid in or face a possible United Nations Security Council resolution, with Russia and China being urged to reverse their opposition to such a move.